-Think about sojourn of snow and your grey matter will take you to the majestic rolling hills of Himachal and the quaint hilltowns of Shimla, Manali and Dharamshala.
+Think about a sojourn of snow and your grey matter will take you to the majestic rolling hills of Himachal and the quaint hilltowns of Shimla, Manali, and Dharamshala.
 But, Himachal, my friend, is not limited to the same old hot spots that have been mentioned in the travel guidebooks for ages.
 Make sure to stop by these secret places in Himachal that have successfully remained hidden from conventional travelers for the longest time.
 If you’re an offbeat traveler, you will want to check out these spots.

 Top 18 Secret Places In Himachal